-“It was chaos,” he said, adding that one of the things he did was help an insurance worker dig through the rubble to try to find important documents.
+“At first, there was no water and no power.
+Telephones were not working because the towers were down,” Anderson said.
+“It was chaos.”
+Adding that one of the things he did was help an insurance worker dig through the rubble to find important documents.

 The man just looked at him with tears in his eyes and said he didn’t know what he would’ve done without them.